 “One time I was on the main floor of my gym doing barbell squats.
 I was coming up from my last rep and ready to re-rack the bar when I felt the weight lifted by a pair of hands behind me.
 A man I DID NOT KNOW took it upon himself to ‘spot’ me even though I wasn’t having any trouble squatting.
 He continued to come talk to me between sets.” – Carly S.

-A client was recently lamenting to me that several men on different occasions at the gym I coach at had asked her if she could move so they could “get their sets in.”
+A client once lamented to me that several men on different occasions at the gym I used to coach at had asked her if she could move so they could “get their sets in.”
 Apparently they had decided that their sets were more important than her sets.
 So many women have told me similar stories, including these:

 “Men jump in when I’m clearly using a [piece of equipment] and move all my shit around without asking.” – Symone S.

-Men seem to feel much more comfortable asking women to move, pressuring women to give up equipment (or just taking it from them without asking), and coming into women’s personal space than they do with other men.
-Because women are still a minority in most weight rooms, we are not taken as seriously or seen as legitimate as men who are lifting weights, so we get pushed around more.
+At the gym, men feel much more comfortable asking women to move, pressuring women to give up equipment (or just taking it from them without asking), and coming into women’s personal space than they do with other men.
+This kind of (often passive-aggressive) behavior sends the message, “You don’t deserve to take up space here,” when many women already feel uncomfortable using the weight room because they are the minority in those spaces.

-Consider that many women already feel uncomfortable going into the weight room, and this kind of passive-aggressive behavior sends the message: “You don’t deserve to take up space here,” when many women already feel uncomfortable using the weight room because they are the minority in those spaces.
 Treat women in the gym with the same respect you treat men in the gym.
 If you want to work in with a woman, ask her if it’s okay first.
 And if she says no or that she is almost finished, respect that and back off until she is clearly done with the equipment.
-If a woman is using equipment or has equipment near her, don’t assume she’s not using it.
-Always ask before you take it from her.
+If a woman has equipment near her, don’t just assume she’s not using it.
+Always ask before making a move to take it.
 Lastly, don’t lurk too close to women or try to hurry them through their sets.
 Give them the same berth you’d give another man.

-One time I was doing barbell back squats at a commercial gym in Chicago, and out of the corner of my eye I saw a guy walk up to my programming sheet that was on the floor near me, pick it up, and start looking at it.
+One time I was doing barbell back squats at a commercial gym in Chicago, and out of the corner of my eye, I saw a guy walk up behind me and pick up my programming sheet.
 I was so taken aback that I cut my set short, re-racked my barbell, took out my headphones, and turned to look at him.
 Completely nonchalantly he said, “Hi.
 I’ve been watching you, and I was just curious what your program looks like.
 Can you tell me more about it?”
-I was so taken aback by this guy that it completely ruined the rest of my workout.
+I was so annoyed by this guy that it completely ruined the rest of my workout.

 Another woman told me the following story:

 I don’t think the guys in either of these stories had malicious intent.
 I imagine they were probably looking for excuses to talk to us.
 But the last place I want to be interrupted or distracted is when I am doing anything with a heavy barbell.
-Hell, I don’t want to be interrupted at any point during my workouts, because that’s my me time.
+Hell, I don’t want to be interrupted at any point during my workouts unless there’s a good reason.

 If you need to interrupt a woman to ask her if she is using a piece of equipment, if you can work in with her, or for anything else that would be kosher for you to interrupt one of your bros for, that’s fine.
 Just do so politely, and wait to ask until she is between sets instead of while she’s slinging weights around.